thomasfuhringer/tymber/tymber.rst

     *caption* must be a str to be displayed in the menu,

     *on_click* is the callback to be triggered on selection

+    .. attribute:: enabled

+        If False the MenuItem is grayed.

 .. _tymber-class-tool-bar: